How to clean your composite deck: step-by-step guide

 No matter whether you have Trex or Millboard, reading the rest of this article will ensure it is clean for many years to come.

-So, let’s take a closer look at the down and dirty of the composite deck cleaning Perth homeowners need to know.
+So, let’s take a closer look at the essential details of composite deck cleaning that Perth homeowners need to know.

 Why Bother Cleaning Composite Decking?

 Fair question.
-After all, you didn’t decide on composite so that you would be scrubbing it every weekend, did you?
+After all, you didn’t choose composite decking with the intention of scrubbing it every weekend, did you?

-“In the summer we can experience UV index levels of 11-12 and 145 mm of rainfall at its peak in July,” the Australian Bureau of Meteorology explains.
-The WA Department of Health says this is the perfect scenario for the growth of mould spores.
+According to the Australian Bureau of Meteorology, "we can experience UV index levels of 11-12 in the summer."
+The Washington Department of Health says this is a perfect scenario for the growth of mould spores.

 Mould can cause respiratory symptoms, particularly in asthma and allergy sufferers, health authorities warn.
 Routine sanitation helps keep spore counts in check.